-During FY 2017, total loans receivable increased by \$138.3 million or 10.3%.
-NMFA closed 187 new loans and grants, totaling \$366.5 million.
+During FY 2018, total net loans receivable increased by \$58.1 million (3.9%).
+NMFA closed 198 new loans and grants, totaling \$265.0 million.

-The Statement of Net Position reflects net investments, with an unrealized loss of \$1.2 million, in keeping with the Governmental Accounting Standards Board (GASB) Statement No. 72 (Fair Value Measurement and Application).
-The main factor leading to this result was the increase in interest rates in the last quarters of the year, which has had the effect of lowering the market value of the investments in NMFA's portfolio.
-See Note 3 to the financial statements for more information.
+The Statement of Net Position reflects net investments, including an unrealized gain of \$0.8 million, in keeping with GASB Statement No. 72 (Fair Value Measurement and Application).
+The main factor leading to this result was the eventual turnover in all investments from lower to higher yield instruments.